 If you normally feel uncomfortable being out at night by yourself, you may want to do your lone trip to Copenhagen in the summer months when daylight hours are longest giving you more time to explore Copenhagen, Denmark.

-Best Area to Stay in Copenhagen Solo
+Best Places to Stay in Copenhagen for First Timers

 Whether you’re staying a week or a weekend in Copenhagen, the best area to stay in Copenhagen is north of Bernstorffsgade to any part of Old Town (city center) west of the harbor as noted on the map below.

-This area, especially Old Town itself, is also a pricier area to stay, but it’s also the best area to stay in Copenhagen for sightseeing, especially for first-time solo travel.
+This area, especially Old Town itself, is also a pricier area to stay, but it’s also the best area to stay in Copenhagen for sightseeing, especially for first-time travel.

-Having safe, walkable Copenhagen attractions is worth the higher hotel cost for solo female travel, in my humble opinion.
+Having safe, walkable Copenhagen attractions is worth the higher hotel cost for solo travel, in my humble opinion.

 The island of Christianshavn (west part of Freetown Christianshavn) is also nice, with trendy restaurants and shops along the canal, so possibly consider this area if you have a longer stay in Copenhagen.